dxcamps/DLI_RoboWorkshop_1/pre-requisite lab/readme.md

     azure login
     ```

-1. The output should be something similar to the following:
+1. The output should be something similar to the following (output shown wrapped for readability):

     ```bash
     info:    Executing command login
     info:    To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the code XXXXXXXXX to authenticate.
     ```
 1. As instructed, copy the `XXXXXXXXX` code from the info message, open your browser, and navigate to the [http://aka.ms/devicelogin](http://aka.ms/devicelogin) site to authenticate: